JeremyPrem/Coding-Portfolio/README.md

 - 👀 I’m interested in video game and app development, web design, and AI/machine learning.
 - 🌱 I’m currently learning Computer Science @ UMD College Park
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me, send me an email @ jeremyprem@gmail.com

 <!---
 JeremyPrem/JeremyPrem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.